 - Blocked requests

-The following figure shows a request that has been blocked by data risk control.
-Typically, a request directly sent to the URL of a service does not start with u_a, or starts with a forged User-Agent parameter.
-This type of request is blocked by WAF and the origin server does return any response.
+The following figure shows a request that is blocked by data risk control.
+In most cases, a request that is directly sent to a URL does not start with

-After you enable the logs feature, you can navigate to Log search.and set the endpoints to be protected by data risk control.
-This feature helps you monitor the status of data risk control and records blocked requests.
+After you enable Log Service for WAF, choose Use full logs.and configure the URLs that you want to protect by using data risk control.
+You can monitor the status of data risk control and view the blocked requests.
 For more information, see

-User Tom has a website and the website domain is
+User Tom has a website whose domain name is

 www.abc.com.
-General visitors can register as website members at
+Regular visitors can register as website members at

 www.abc.com/register.html.
-User Tom noticed that attackers can use malicious scripts to submit registration
+Tom notices that attackers can use malicious scripts to submit registration requests

-User Tom set up WAF for the website and enabled data risk control for the domain
+Tom configures WAF for the website and enables data risk control for the

-into all web pages of the website to monitor and analyze the behaviors of each visitor
+into all web pages of the website.
+This allows Tom to monitor and analyze the behavior

 is normal.
 Data risk control also determines whether a source IP address is malicious

-based on data provided by the Alibaba Cloud big data reputation library.
+based on the big data reputation library of Alibaba Cloud.

-www.abc.com/register.html, WAF determines whether the visitor is a potential attacker based on the visitor behavioral data generated from the visitor visiting the website to submitting the registration request.
-For example, if a visitor directly submits a registration request without performing other operations first, the request is potentially malicious.
+www.abc.com/register.html, WAF determines whether the visitor is an attacker based on the visitor behavioral data generated from the time the visitor visits the website to the time the visitor submits the registration request.
+For example, if a visitor directly submits a registration request and does not perform other operations before the request is submitted, the request is identified as suspicious.

-- If data risk control determines that the request is from a general visitor based on previous visitor behaviors, the visitor can register accounts without verification.
+- If data risk control determines that a request is from a regular visitor based on the past behavior of the visitor, the visitor can register accounts without verification.

-- If data risk identifies a request as potentially malicious, or the source IP address
+- If data risk control identifies a request as suspicious, or the source IP address

-- If CAPTCHA verification captures suspicious visitor behaviors, such as using scripts to simulate real visitor behaviors to pass CAPTCHA verification, data risk control requires two-factor authentication to verify the visitor identity until the visitor passes verification and is identified as a general visitor.
+- If CAPTCHA verification captures suspicious visitor behavior, such as the use of scripts to simulate real visitor behavior to pass CAPTCHA verification, data risk control uses other verification methods to verify the visitor identity until the visitor passes verification and is identified as a regular visitor.